WHY STUDY CORPORATE COMMUNICATION AT IE?

-IE is not only recognized worldwide for its full-time Master Programs, but also for the online education that the institution offers, mainly for Executive Masters.
+IE is not only recognized worldwide for its full-time Master Programs, but also for the online education that the institution offers.
 IE’s online MBA has been ranked 1st worldwide for the third consecutive year by the Financial Time’s ranking (2014, 2015, 2016 ranking).

 1. INTERACTIVE, ONLINE PERIODS

 Thanks to innovative use of new technologies, which allow us to replicate face-to-face teaching techniques, you will be able to enjoy the same experience you would have in a traditional classroom.